Hurricane Ike: Texas

 The Southeast Texas communities of Bridge City on Sabine Lake and large areas of nearby Orange (80 mi from the center of landfall) were inundated by the storm surge which traveled as much as 16 mi inland from the coast.
 Bridge City mayor Kirk Roccaforte estimated that only about 14 homes (later updated to around two dozen) in the city were unaffected by the surge.
-Ike also caused widespread wind damage throughout southeast Texas, but was not bad due to Hurricane Rita striking the region in 2005 and Hurricane Humberto in 2007.